-I (Dan) have extensive outdoors experience including thru-hiking the Pacific Crest Trail (2014), hiking the first yo-yo of the Great Divide Trail (2017), setting fastest known times on long routes and completing numerous routes in challenging off-season conditions.
+I (Dan) have extensive outdoors experience including thru-hiking the Pacific Crest Trail (2014), hiking the first yo-yo of the Great Divide Trail (2017), setting fastest known times on long routes, packrafting first descents and completing numerous unique routes in challenging off-season conditions.
 These experiences inform each design.
-Before any product is released, I personally use it in a wide range of conditions.
-That’s not to say I’ll think of every good idea, but you can be assured that our designs are informed by and extensively tested in wide range of conditions.
+Before any product is released, I use it in a wide range of conditions.
+That’s not to say I’ll think of every good idea, but you can be assured that my designs are informed by and extensively tested in wide range of conditions.
 That might sound basic, but it’s surprisingly lacking across the industry.

 It’s easy for anyone to say they place a high value on quality, so it’s only through time and reputation that the truth of this claim can be determined.

 Thus I won’t waste time here telling you how important quality is to me even though I am a complete stickler for it.
 In the mean time, I ask you to look at quality of the designs, the quality of our photos and the quality of the answers that you are reading now, as evidence that quality permeates everything we do.